 Life, TPD and trauma cover all pay lump sum benefits upon the occurrence of the insured event, while income protection insurance provides a regular benefit payment over the entire period of cover.

-There are a number of factors that need to be considered when determining an appropriate level of cover as indicated in the chart below.
+There are a number of factors that need to be considered when determining an appropriate level of personal insurance cover as indicated in the chart.

 Tax deductibility can be achieved from certain types of insurance cover and it is possible to structure some of your cover through superannuation, reducing or eliminating the impact on your day-to-day cash flows.